-- Routine care costs are costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitalizations related to treating the patient's condition whether the patient is in a clinical trial or is receiving standard therapy.
-We cover routine care costs not provided by the clinical trial. - Extra care costs are costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care.
-We cover some extra care costs not provided by the clinical trial.
-We encourage you to contact us to discuss coverage for specific services if you participate in a clinical trial.
+• Routine care costs are costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitalizations related to treating the patient's condition whether the patient is in a clinical trial or is receiving standard therapy.
+We cover routine care costs not provided by the clinical trial.

-The Plan does not cover research costs.
+The Plan does not cover extra care costs and research costs.

-Research costs are costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
+- Extra care costs are costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care.
+We do not cover these costs. - Research costs are costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.
 These costs are generally covered by the clinical trials.
 This plan does not cover these costs.